qchenevier/MBA_memoire/doc/action_actor.md

 #### Ubiquity of Information technology

-As seen in the introduction, [each technological revolution has its key factor](#technological-revolution) has its key factor and the key factor of the current Information & telecommunications revolution is cheap electronic chips.
+As seen in the introduction, [each technological revolution has its key factor](#technological-revolution) and the key factor of the current Information & telecommunications revolution is cheap electronic chips.
 In each case, the "key factor" steers engineering and investment decisions towards its intensive use.
 New technology systems are built accordingly, based on: microelectronics, software & telecommunications [@Perez2004].

 The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web) [@Bharadwaj2013].
 Today the focus is on connectivity, platforms, data, and software.
 These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it [@Manyika2015].
 Information goods, powerful computing devices, and inexpensive digital communication are changing business and society [@Gimpel2012].